limagisele/portfolio/README.md

 * Containers with text and image
   Used flexbox and layout concepts to create two different designs adjustable to defined screen sizes.
 ##### Blog page
-* Cards utilised to list all blog posts and their publishing dates
+* Cards utilised to list all blog posts in a graphic way with their publishing dates
-  Three layouts implemented via flexbox to accomodate image sizes on distinct screen sizes
+  Three layouts implemented via flexbox to accomodate image sizes on distinct screen sizes.
 ##### Blog Post pages
+* Buttons added to link to previous and next posts for a more convenient transition between posts for the user
 ##### Contact page
+* Form added as another option of contact for the user
+* Animation included to encourage the user to initiate a first contact after seeing my website